 14 Ways to Innovate Your Customer Experience

-If you're still solely operating as a brick-and-mortar business, then the most obvious innovation you can make is bringing your brand online.
-That doesn't necessarily mean ecommerce, either.
-Just having a presence online makes your company more accessible and helps new customers discover your business.
+The most significant innovation you can make for your business today is to bring your brand online.
+That doesn’t necessarily mean ecommerce, as just simply having a presence online makes your company more accessible and helps new customers discover your business.

 Business Example: Wootten